 —including a Probe Request Multi-Link element defined in 9.4.2.312.3 (Probe Request Multi-Link element).

-—following the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) for the inclusion of elements.35.3.15 Multi-link operation group addressed frames
+—following the rules defined in 35.3.4.5 (Probe Request frame content for a non-AP EHT STA) for the inclusion of elements.

+The value of the Link ID field of the Per-STA Profile subelement of the Probe Request Multi-Link element identifies the AP affiliated with an AP MLD that is requested and shall be set to the link ID that is assigned to this AP (see 35.3.3.2 (Link ID)). (#19922)

+35.3.15 Multi-link operation group addressed frames

 35.3.15.1 AP MLD operation for group addressed frames